 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Walt Longmire #6 series and is a This mystery is a hardcover edition that was published by Viking Adult on May 27, 2010 and has 306 pages.
+It is part of the Walt Longmire #6 series and is a mystery that was published by Viking Adult on May 27, 2010 and has 306 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Wait For Signs

 Other books by this author which I have reviewed include The Cold Dish, Death Without Company, Kindness Goes Unpunished, Another Man's Moccasins, Christmas in Absaroka County, Dark Horse, Hell is Empty, As the Crow Flies, Spirit of Steamboat, A Serpent's Tooth, Any Other Name, Wait For Signs, Dry Bones, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact

 Sixth in the Walt Longmire mystery series revolving around a Wyoming sheriff and his friends.
 If you’re interested, there is a chronological listing of the Walt Longmire books on my website.

 It’s body surfing down the snow-slick road, a naked jailbreak, a Romeo-and-Juliet affair amongst the older folks, congenital idiots trying to fly in the big-time, and the menacing pace of a 1mph chase through a junkyard by a tow truck — a tragi-comedy all mixed up with weak people who care nothing for those around them.
 A great story, but I found it so very sad.
 A series of dismal events — from the past and today — that destroyed so much.
 It was enough to make me cry.
 Although that ending did put a smile in my heart.